karteekparisa0765/Operating-Systems/README.md

-his repository contains practical implementations of various experiments and concepts related to Operating Systems.
+this repository contains practical implementations of various experiments and concepts related to Operating Systems.
 It serves as a personal archive where I store all the complex code that I have written during my practice and learning.
 The primary purpose of this repository is to act as a backup for my work, ensuring that I can easily access my implementations whenever needed.

 The repository includes code for key operating system concepts such as: